hanhanhan-kim/cold_stage/README.md

 ## Firmware

 If you want to get your cooling stage going right away, upload [this sketch](https://github.com/hanhanhan-kim/cold_stage/blob/master/firmware/pwm_dc_ds18b20_FF_P_loop/pwm_dc_ds18b20_FF_P_loop.ino) to your Teensy and call it a day!
 Just edit the line specifying the setpoint temperature (C), `const float setpointC = 17;`, to whatever you fancy—probably something like `4` C. If you're interested in a little bit of the troubleshooting and validation process I went through to arrive at the recommended firmware, continue to the next section.
 Otherwise, enjoy your icy immobile insects!
+The following image depicts a set-up good enough for COVID-19-era home use:

 ![A frosty Peltier](docs/frosty_peltier.jpg)